jjdeprisco/JDRenderEngine/README.md

 Enhancements:

-If you like this tool, then buy me a coffee:
+If you would like to see enhancements to this tool, then buy me a coffee:

 https://www.buymeacoffee.com/jeremydeprisco

 Depending on interest, I will endeavor to expand this tool with some other ideas I've had while making the initial release.
 If you'd like to collaborate on this project, then feel free to get in touch as well.

 Version Details:
 Current released version 1.0